RichardDeodutt/End-to-End/README.md

 To fix this issue you need to change the cypress version in [package.json](https://github.com/RichardDeodutt/End-to-End/blob/main/kura_test_repo/package.json) from `"cypress": "^8.7.0"` to `"cypress": "^10.2.0"`.

-Then delete the `nodes_modules` folder to be able to rebuild the app.
+Then in the kura_test_repo delete the `nodes_modules` folder to be able to rebuild the app.

 Example below:

 - `sudo rm -r nodes_modules`

-When that is done run the commands below to rebuild it:
+When that is done in the same directory run the commands below to rebuild it:

 - `npm install`
 - `npm install cypress --save-dev`

-After that you need to migrate the files to the updated version by running `npx cypress open` and following the migration tool gui to update the files to the latest standards.
+After that you need to migrate the files to the updated version by running the `npx cypress open` command in the kura_test_repo and following the migration tool gui to update the files to the latest standards.

 Example below:

 - `npx cypress open`

-Once done the migration is completed everything is done and the cypress test can be run but the test file is renamed to **test.cy.js**
+Once done the migration is completed then everything is done and the cypress test can be run in the kura_test_repo but the test file is renamed to **test.cy.js**

 Example below: